 Learn how to drive traffic to your blog from social media, generate leads and find new customers: “The Social Traffic Code!”

 A content upgrade is a way to capture email addresses of visitors by adding links in your posts that link to related information that can be downloaded in exchange for the visitor’s email address.
-An example is the link in the yellow box below:

 Today this is one of the most effective forms of building an email list.
 Backlinko has a case study on how they improved their conversions by 785% through the use of Content Upgrades.